 SERVICES AT THE SHC SERVICES OUTSIDE THE SHC

 The benefit pays: 100% Contracted providers: 80%

-me benent pays.
-10070 Non-contracted providers: 50%
+The benefit pays.
+100 % Non-contracted providers: 50%

-N/ Contracted providers: 20%
+You pay: 0% Contracted providers: 20%

-You pay: 0% Non-contracted providers: 50%
+Non-contracted providers: 50%

 Maximum Benefit

 Expenses that exceed \$250,000 per benefit year are not covered.
 For information about Catastrophe Protection, see page 24.